 So, what makes this dessert so easy?
 Well, it’s made with just a few ingredients that many of us have in our kitchens at any given time.
 It uses melted butter, so there’s no waiting on butter to soften.
 And it bakes quickly.
 Flag this recipe as a go-to when you need a simple, crowd-pleasing dessert on short notice.

 I made just a couple of adjustments to that old recipe I found, but it’s still one of the quickest and easiest desserts you could ever hope to make.
-And the flavor is absolutely fantastic.
+And the chocolate flavor is absolutely fantastic.
 If you’re a big chocolate fan, then you will adore every rich, decadent bite.

 What You’ll Need